Last Updated on 12/14/2022

-First, you should know that tipping movers is not expected like it is for people in the food service industry.
+First, you should know that tipping your movers is not expected like it is for people in the food service industry.
 Moving companies charge enough to fairly compensate their movers for the labor required to help you.
-It is not a requirement to tip your movers.

 How Much Do I Tip Movers?

-The amount you tip your movers can vary by a lot.
+The amount you tip your movers can vary.
 Moving companies often use different metrics to decide how much to charge for the move.
 Some companies charge by the hour, others by distance, and others by the number of belongings/boxes moved.
-(You can read about how College Movers charges here) As a result, customers also use different metrics to decide how much to tip, too.
-But, usually, people tip movers around 10% to 25% percent of the total cost of their move.
-This is one guide to how much to tip your movers.

-People might tip more if their move was extra hard or if their service was exceptionally good.
-For example, the movers might be speedy and complete the move much faster than expected.
-Or they could be exceptionally polite and friendly.
 The environmental conditions surrounding the move might affect the overall tip too.
-If it’s snowing or really hot the day of a move, a customer might tip more as well.
+If it’s snowing or really hot on the day of a move, a customer might tip more as well.

 Other Nice Things to Do For Movers

 Sometimes, people prefer to buy all their movers a nice lunch instead of tipping them as much.
 This is considered a normal and acceptable part of the business.
-Tipping movers is less about the money and more about showing appreciation and thankfulness for their hard labor.
+Some good examples could be sandwiches, burgers, or pizza.

-Taking good care of your moving team helps the customer too.
-For example, if your movers all leave for a lunch break, it could take much longer than if you order everyone pizza and wings and eat together in your home.
-If you do plan to buy lunch, or even just snacks, for your movers, it’s a good idea to ask them what they like or if they have any dietary restrictions.
+If you do plan to buy lunch or snacks, for your movers, it’s a good idea to ask them what they like or if they have any dietary restrictions.
 A mover who is a vegetarian might go hungry if you order just burgers.

 So, Why Wouldn’t I Tip My Movers?